yagajs/leaflet-driver/README.md

-# leaflet-driver
+# leaflet-driver for the yaga framework
-A driven version of the abstract yaga one with leaflet
+A driven version of the abstract yaga one with leaflet.

-For more information please take a look at yaga base module...
+*For more information please take a look at yaga base module...*